hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-1-writing-elisp-in-emacs.rst

 Detailed instructions on using the Emacs debugger can be found in the `Emacs Manual`_

-Load an eLisp file, and execute it under the debugger.
+Load an Elisp file, and execute it under the debugger.
 The diagram below shows it working.
 You can step through the code line-by-line.
 The debugger shows the values of the last expression executed in the minibuffer at the bottom.
 In the picture the last expression executed is ``a`` (as shown by the debugger cursor which is placed after it) - its current value (``7``) is shown in the minibuffer.

 .. image :: /images/emacs-debugger2.png